-A formal contract may be quite a daunting process for someone with learning difficulties or a young person, yet having safeguards in place is still necessary.
-Therefore, an alternative may be to arrange a meeting with the individual in question where they can be taken though the main elements of a formal contract in a way that is non-threatening and easy to understand.
+A risk assessment and formal contract may be quite a daunting process for someone with learning difficulties or a young person yet having safeguards in place is still necessary.
+Therefore, an alternative may be to arrange a meeting with the individual in question where they can be taken through the main elements of a formal contract in a way that is non-threatening and easy to understand.
 Notes would be taken and the individual would need to verbally agree to the requirements laid out in the meeting.

 Rather than signing a formal 'contract', the individual would instead sign to say that they agree with the minutes or meeting notes, and that they will stick to what has been agreed during the meeting.
-This will result in the same outcome as a contract, but is a more informal and appropriate approach for an adult at risk.
+This will result in the same outcome as a contract but is a more informal and appropriate approach for an adult at risk.
 The agreed requirements will need to be reviewed regularly to make sure that the individual is complying, exactly as a formal contract would be.
+The church will work with the Regional Safeguarding Lead throughout this process.